cpjobling/eg-150-textbook/signals_and_systems/signals/pep_signals.md

 +++ {"slideshow": {"slide_type": "subslide"}}

 (ex2.3)=
-### Example 2.3: Integral properties of periodic signals
+### Exercise 2.3: Integral properties of periodic signals

 Show that if $x(t + T) = x(t)$, then